HL7/crmi-ig/input/pages/distribution.md

 To facilitate this, a downstream system MAY use the $package or $data-requirements operation(s) on a canonical resource to resolve dependencies.

-* [$package](OperationDefinition-Library-package.html): The Knowledge Repository assembles a FHIR Bundle of the target resource, and all of it's dependencies for a client.
+* [$crmi.package](OperationDefinition-crmi-package.html): The Knowledge Repository assembles a FHIR Bundle of the target resource, and all of it's dependencies for a client.
-* [$data-requirements](OperationDefinition-Library-data-requirements.html): The Knowledge Repository assembles a FHIR Library with all the dependencies listed.
+* [$data-requirements](OperationDefinition-crmi-data-requirements.html): The Knowledge Repository assembles a FHIR Library with all the dependencies listed.
 The client can then download as needed.

-NOTE: $data-requirements allows the client to decide what is needed to download (verses what might already have been downloaded), whereas $package always ships the actual resources.
+NOTE: $crmi.data-requirements allows the client to decide what is needed to download (verses what might already have been downloaded), whereas $package always ships the actual resources.

-Both `$package` and `$dependencies` operations are available for all canonical resources:
+Both `$crmi.package` and `$crmi.data-requirements` operations are available for all canonical resources:

 1. StructureDefinition, StructureMap
 2. ValueSet, CodeSystem, NamingSystem, ConceptMap
 3. Questionnaire, ActivityDefinition, PlanDefinition, Library, Measure
 4. ObservationDefinition, SpecimenDefinition, MedicationKnowledge, etc...

-NOTE: To recreate the contents of a FHIR Package, the `$package` operation could be called on the `ImplementationGuide` resource with appropiate parameters to only include local resources defined in the package, e.g., `packageOnly` set to `true`.
+NOTE: To recreate the contents of a FHIR Package, the `$crmi.package` operation could be called on the `ImplementationGuide` resource with appropiate parameters to only include local resources defined in the package, e.g., `packageOnly` set to `true`.

 ### Dependency Tracing

 Here is an exhaustive list of canonical resources with required dependencies for an execution environment, as shown below:

 #### Structure Definition